tmaestrini/community/topics/technology/msft-power-platform/Canvas Apps Governance.md

 ## Storing code resources in code repository

-Each Power Platform Canvas App must be stored in a code repository, representing the latest state ("latest release candidate") or the latestchange.
+Each Power Platform Canvas App must be stored in a code repository, representing the latest state ("latest release candidate") or the latest change.
 To do this, the solution always must be exported as an _unmanaged soution_.
-The export is done from the PowerApps design area by clicking "Download copy":

 The source code of each release must be stored as in its according (git) repository.